on may 18 augsburg college hosted the second annual Leadership Summit

 The Midway Chamber was proud to once again host the Leadership Summit at Augsburg College.
 This half day event was full of great information guests could take back to the office.

 Jodi Harpstead, CEO at Lutheran Social Service of MN presented:

 150 Years of Learning to Live Together – Midway in our Journey?

 Prior to serving as Lutheran Social Services CEO, Jodi spent 23 years with Medtronic, Inc where she held significant positions including President of Global Marketing and U.S. Sales in the Cardiac Rhythm Management Division.
 An exceptional leader, she has volunteered in leadership capacities for a variety of other organizations.
 Her perspective and insights on compassion and competence to make a difference help serve the connection between the business and nonprofit sectors of Minnesota’s economy.

-The Leadership Summit includes admission to one of these sessions:
+The Leadership Summit included admission to one of the below sessions:

 iOpt Leadership Analysis: Tom Morgan, Professor of Leadership Studies at Augsburg College